 - Ctrl+Shift+N: finds any file or directory by name (supports CamelCase and snake_case).

 Ctrl+Shift+A: finds an action by name.
 You can find any action even if it doesn't have a mapped shortcut or appear in the menu.
 For example, Emacs actions, such as kill rings, sticky selection, or hungry backspace.

-To narrow your search, click the icon and select the appropriate option.
+To narrow down your search, click the Filter icon on the window toolbar and select the appropriate option.

 For example, when you search for files, you can exclude some file types from your search.

-- You can search for abbreviations.
-Assign a short code for the action and use the All tab to search for such element and quickly access it.
+You can assign a short code for the action and use it to search for such action and quickly access it.
 For example, assign an abbreviation for Color Picker.